oxygenxml/oxygen-publishing-template-samples/templates/multiple-topic-meta-in-body/README.md

 ## The HTML Fragment
 The template inserts a custom [HTML fragment](https://www.oxygenxml.com/doc/versions/25.0/ug-webhelp-responsive/topics/wh-add-custom-html.html) before the topic's content.
 The HTML fragment uses the `topic-xpath` [WebHelp Responsive Macro](https://www.oxygenxml.com/doc/versions/25.0/ug-webhelp-responsive/topics/whr_publishing_template_contents.html#ariaid-title7) in order to query the current topic for a certain `metadata`.
 In this case it looks for the `audience` metadata.
-If there are multiple entries for the `audience`, all values are emitted in the output.
+If there are multiple `audience` entries, then all their values are emitted in the output.

 The [HTML Fragment file](customization/fragments/topic-meta.xml):
 ```xml